Best cruises in February

 Another option is to set sail on a tall ship – you’ll enjoy the flap of the wind of the sails and be able to dock at much smaller bays and ports than the big ships.
 Check out Star Clippers for routes in the Caribbean and through the Panama Canal.

 For the over-50s, Saga has a great selection of ocean cruises on its own ships, some with single cabins and no supplements.
-If you’re travelling alone – whatever your age – you should also check out the range of options afloat at Solos Holidays.
+If you’re travelling alone – whatever your age – you should also check out the range of options afloat at Solos Holidays and Friendship Travel.

 River cruises in February